-- Principal Investigator (PI) should possess a clinical/healthcare background degree. - A Program Director (PD) with fiscal and programmatic authority for the management of the program who will be the contact person for OGH staff.
+- Principal Investigator (PI) should possess a clinical/healthcare background degree. - A Program Director (PD) with fiscal and programmatic authority for the management of the program who will be the contact person for HAB staff.
 The Program Director should have experience in project management, working with federal grants and cooperative agreements, and have the skills and requirements addressed under the Organization Information in Section IV.
-2. This position must be responsible for the administration of the cooperative agreement, and 1) provides vision, 2) directs the strategic planning, operations, and capacity, 3) has the technical expertise in quality improvement, 4) supervises key tasks and staff, 5) clearly delineates staff responsibilities and roles, 6) creates the work plan and timelines, and 7) oversees program management. - A program evaluator with impact evaluation expertise.
+2. This position must be responsible for the administration of the cooperative agreement, and 1) provides vision, 2) directs the strategic planning, operations and capacity, 3) has the technical expertise in quality improvement, 4) supervises key tasks and staff, 5) clearly delineates staff responsibilities and roles, 6) creates the work plan and timelines, and 7) oversees program management. - A program evaluator with impact evaluation expertise.

 Describe your and your consortium partners' resources, and capabilities to support the provision of culturally and linguistically competent training and capacity development services.
-See the USG National Standards for Culturally and Linguistically Appropriate Services.
+See the USG National Standards for Culturally and Linguistically Appropriate Services at https://minorityhealth.hhs.gov/omh/browse.aspx?lvl=2&lvlid=53.

-Key Collaborators and Partners (Letters of Support)
+Key Collaborators and Partners

 Describe how you will collaborate with key stakeholders.
 Describe how you will liaise and coordinate with the partner government(s) as well as with other district and local government partners, USG partners and other stakeholders working across PEPFAR program areas.
-If you plan to collaborate with other organizations or government agencies for the implementation of the proposed activities, outline the services each such agency or organization will provide.
-State whether you have any existing relationships with the proposed partner(s) and, if so, include the MOUs in Attachment 4.
+If you plan to collaborate with other organizations or government agencies for the implementation of the proposed activities, then you should outline the services each such agency or organization will provide.
+You should state whether you have any existing relationships with the proposed partner(s) and, if so, include the MOUs in Attachment 4.